laravel-enso/documentation/docs/packages/localisation.md

 - `php artisan vendor:publish --tag=localisation-assets` - the VueJS components and pages
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS assets, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=localisation-factory` - the factory used for localisation
+- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=localisations-seeder` - the seeder used for localisation
+- `php artisan vendor:publish --tag=enso-seeders` - a common alias for when wanting to update the seeders once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=localisations-config` - the configuration
+- `php artisan vendor:publish --tag=localisation-lang-files` - the localisation language files

 ## Contributing
 First off, thanks for taking the time to contribute a new language and translations.